 WELD 1000 - Print Reading for Welding

-Noncredit classes are offered inside correctional facilities and on campus to help the currently incarcerated and re-entry populations gain employability and job seeking skills and to empower these populations to successfully transition.
+Noncredit classes are offered inside correctional facilities and on campus to help the incarcerated and re-entry populations gain employability and job seeking skills which empower these populations to successfully transition.

 Noncredit workshop topics and offerings include but are not limited to: